ncosgray/KoLExchangeData/README.md

 #### Deployment

 Set your local environment variables `KOL_ECR` and `KOL_ECR_REPO` to the ID and URI of the AWS Elastic Container Registry repo.
 Then run the `utils/docker_build.sh` script on your local machine to build and push the image.
-It will take a while because Docker has to compile the Lambda component libraries.
-(Note: A future version of this container will hopefully streamline building!)

 Point your Lambda function to your ECR repo.
 Add environment variables corresponding to the local variables you set up when you were testing.

-Once everything is in place in AWS, you can test the function with `aws lambda invoke`.
+Once everything is in place in AWS, you can test the function with `aws lambda invoke`, or an EventBridge schedule.

 ## About